pooley182/Plex-Meta-Manager-Wiki/TMDb-Builders.md

 * [TMDb Company](#tmdb-company)
 * [TMDb Network](#tmdb-network)

-The builders below are expected to to have a single integer value of how many movies/shows to query.
+The builders below are expected to have a single integer value of how many movies/shows to query.
 The `sync_mode: sync` option is also recommended for these builders since the lists they're based on are continuously updated.
 * [TMDb Popular](#tmdb-popular)
 * [TMDb Now Playing](#tmdb-now-playing)
 * [TMDb Top Rated](#tmdb-top-rated)